 But acne also affects adults and it can persist past their middle age.

 Other common skin conditions include atopic dermatitis, contact dermatitis, rosacea, psoriasis, chronic pruritus, and basal cell carcinoma, which is the most common of all skin cancer types.

 Of these skin conditions, there is one physiological process that seems to worsen them — inflammation.

 Although inflammation is our body’s natural defense against pathogens and irritants, this natural and valuable defense can also turn against us.

 Atopic dermatitis is a type of inflammatory skin condition.
-Contact dermatitis[iv] flares up because of irritants, and these irritants will trigger inflammation.
+Contact dermatitis flares up because of irritants, and these irritants will trigger inflammation.

 What is the common treatment for skin conditions?

 Antibiotics, both oral and topical, may also be given to prevent or treat infections.
 You can also take pain medications for control of pain.

-But you have to know though that these drugs, although they can control inflammation and pain, have side effects[ix] to be wary of.
+But you have to know though that these drugs, although they can control inflammation and pain, have side effects to be wary of.

 Sometimes, too, these drugs don’t work to control the skin conditions.